PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.39
   - Will be removed in v0.40

-* All of the legacy devices (any with the name ``default.qubit.{autograd,torch,tf,jax,legacy}``) are deprecated.
-Use ``default.qubit`` instead, as it supports backpropagation for the many backends the legacy devices support.

-  - Deprecated in v0.38
-  - Will be removed in v0.39

-* The logic for internally switching a device for a different backpropagation compatible device is now deprecated, as it was in place for the deprecated ``default.qubit.legacy``.

-  - Deprecated in v0.38
-  - Will be removed in v0.39

 * The ``decomp_depth`` argument in ``qml.device`` is deprecated.

   - Deprecated in v0.38